comp426-25f/final-project-team-42/FEATURE_TESTING_GUIDE.md

    - The new group should appear in your groups list

 3. **View Group Details**
-   - Click on any study group card
+   - Click on any group chat card
    - You should be redirected to `/groups/[id]`
    - Group name and description should be displayed
    - You should see the "Shared Notes Board" section